 We decided to move forward with the request anyway.
 Incredulously, a little over a week later, I received this email from their data specialist.

 Why wouldn’t they provide us with the de-identified data?
 Who knows.
-One thing is for sure: CAPTE works very hard to keep school-specific DPT tuition data from being openly accessible.
+One thing is for sure: CAPTE works very hard to keep school-specific DPT program tuition data from being openly accessible.

 Other programs are expensive — but at least they’re upfront